boba2323/fts-full/Readme.md

 # This is a file management app.
 We may also call it Crumpet

-## Heavily focussed on Team creation and managemet.
+## Heavily focussed on Team creation and management.
+Crumpet uses intricate permrissions system to keep files in silos that are only avaialable to entities that have been granted permissions to access them and perform operations on them.

 A flowchart of the models is necessary to understand whats going on.